niksa27/Competitive-programming-contest/README.md

 # Competitive-programming-contest
-This repository contains solutions to all the online coding competitions participated
+This repository contains solutions to all the online coding competitions participated.